College Center Room 518

 In most cases, students will not be able to work at their intended university of study.
-If prior to studying abroad you have received Federal Work-Study as part of your financial aid package, this will be replaced by another form of assistance, most likely as a loan or a grant.
+If you receive Federal Work-Study as part of your financial aid package, this will be replaced by another form of assistance, most likely as a loan or a grant during your time abroad.

 Will my scholarships that are not affiliated with Framingham State transfer over?

 Students find that most of the time these scholarships (private scholarships, private loans, etc) will transfer.
 To be sure, you should check with the organization that provides you with the scholarship.